FrameForce/react-flip-card/README.md

 # react-flip-card
-A React flip card user component
+A React user card component with a flip effect.